SaminSarker05/EtherBlock/README.md

 # EtherChain - The Best Blockchain

-Users can interact with the Ether blockchain through API endpoints, mine new blocks, and participate in the consensus process.
+<samp>Users can interact with the Ether blockchain through API endpoints, mine new blocks, and participate in the consensus process.
 The project uses Flask for API development and the SHA-256 hash function.
 Multiple users can connect to the network and the consensus algorithm ensures the EtherChain's validity.
-Users can pass transactions to the public ledger and miners are awarded with EtherBlock.
+Users can pass transactions to the public ledger and miners are awarded with EtherBlock.</samp>

 ## Features